 All of the secure remote commands use the Kerberos Version 5 library and the GSSAPI library provided by IBM Network Authentication Service Version 1.4 that is located on the AIX Version 7.1 Expansion Pack DVD.
-However, you must install the krb5.client.rte file set that is located on the AIX Version 7.1 Expansion Pack DVD.
+However, you must install the krb5.client.rte file set that is located on the AIX 7 with 7100-02 Expansion Pack DVD.